After Years In Refugee Camps, A Family Celebrates Its First Christmas In The U.S.

 They settled at a refugee camp run by the United Nations.
 Upon arrival, they were given housing, food ration cards and a plot of land on which to grow food.

-Over the next 13 years at the camps, Furaha gave birth to four children, and adopted three others.
+Over the next 13 years at the camps, Furaha gave birth to four children and adopted three others.
 They were told they could apply for asylum in America; they went through constant interviews with officials about why they left and why they needed to come to the U.S.

 Finally, after almost a decade of vetting, they were granted asylum in America.